Run Pyramid under a web path instead of the root

 Rule Configuration:

-- Condition Type: Path
+pyramid - Condition Type:

-- Target Group: Choose the group that points to your Pyramid web servers (port 8181).
+Forward to target group - Target Group: Choose the group that points to your Pyramid web servers (port

 Setting Rule Priority

-- Example: If there is a rule for /that sends traffic to another website, your/pyramidrule should have a lower number than that rule.
+/that sends traffic to another website, your/pyramidrule should have a lower number than that rule. - This ensures

-- This ensures /pyramidtraffic is forwarded correctly and doesn't get overridden.
+/pyramidtraffic is forwarded correctly and doesn't get overridden.

 Example Rule Evaluation Order: